RachelAbit/Blog-Preview-Card/README.md

 ### Useful resources

-- [Example resource 1](https://developer.mozilla.org/en-US/docs/Web/CSS/clamp) - This helped me for using clamp.
+- [https://developer.mozilla.org/en-US/docs/Web/CSS/clamp] - This helped me for using clamp.
 I really liked this function and I will use it.

 ## Author